 Figure D.4 — Coverage as a result of an Observation

-When OMS and CIS models are used in conjunction, care must be taken in ensuring alignment pertaining to the Domains being referenced.
-The observation community often provides domain features with a bounding polygon as the Domain of complex Observations, assuming the explicit points within for which values are provided to be contained within the coverage provided as a result of the Observation.
-Under the CIS model the Domain is always provided together with some explicit representation of the actual points within the Domain for which values are provided, e.g. origin and offsets for the definition of regular grid points.
-For example, when providing data on a transect or vertical profile, the ultimateFeatureOfInterest (OMS Domain) may reference a feature representing this transect or profile, while the Coverage provided as result (OMS Range) contains both the explicit measurement locations (CIS Domain), often as offsets along the given transect or profile, and the measurement values (CIS Range).
+When OMS and CIS models are used in conjunction, care must be taken in ensuring alignment pertaining to the domains being referenced.
+The observation community often provides domain features with a bounding polygon as the domain of complex Observations, assuming the explicit points within for which values are provided to be contained within the coverage provided as a result of the Observation.
+Under the CIS model the Domain is always provided together with some explicit representation of the actual points within the Domain for which values are provided, e.g., origin and offsets for the definition of regular grid points.
+For example, when providing data on a transect or vertical profile, the ultimateFeatureOfInterest (OMS Domain) can reference a feature representing this transect or profile (Figure D.4), while the Coverage provided as result (OMS Range) contains both the explicit measurement locations (CIS Domain), often as offsets along the given transect or profile, and the measurement values (CIS Range).